GAMING PC BUILD

 Starting out as a Medium Tier but scaling right into Ultra High-End tier with upgrade options made possible by the flexibility of the premium, ATX-sized case with full mesh front and 3 RGB 120mm intake fans, the Patriot is as versatile as it is stunning.

-Along with a larger case with enhanced airflow and compatibility for up to 240mm all-in-one liquid coolers, the Patriot is capable of pairing AMD Ryzen/Intel Core R5/i5, R7/i7 and R9/i9 processors with RTX 3000 series and AMD’s “Big Navi” graphics cards, upon their release.
+Along with a larger case with enhanced airflow and compatibility for up to 240mm all-in-one liquid coolers, the Patriot is capable of pairing AMD Ryzen/Intel Core R5/i5, R7/i7 and R9/i9 processors with NVIDIA GeForce RTX 3000 series and AMD RX 6000 series graphics.
 This kind of horsepower makes it an ideal gaming, workstation or productivity rig, where unmetered performance meets unrivalled design simplicity.

 The Allied M.O.A.B.